When deciding whether to pursue an online course or on-campus education in Australia, you must consider several factors.

 Interactive Learning

-By attending classes, lectures, and workshops, you will enjoy interactive sessions with your teachers and get hands-on learning experience along with your fellow students.
+Attending classes, lectures, and workshops provides interactive sessions with teachers and hands-on learning with fellow students.

 Face-To-Face Communication With Teachers